5 Tips To Boost Your Subscription Rate Using Web Push Notifications

 Opt-in delay is one of the easiest tactics to improve the subscription opt-in rate.
 It is recommended to delay the opt-in by 5 seconds or after 20% of the page is scrolled.
 Too much delay and the user may leave the site even before the opt-in appears.

 Takeaway: Always delay the web push opt-in.
-However, the timing of delay is very crucial.
+However, the timing of the delay is very crucial.
 Hence, one should check for different delay options to analyze which one fetches the best result.

 4. Closed Opt-In